proplot-dev/proplot/docs/why.rst

 .. rubric:: Solution

-ProPlot lets you specify geographic projections by simply passing the `PROJ <https://proj.org>`__ name to `~proplot.ui.subplots` with e.g. ``fig, ax = pplt.subplots(proj='pcarree')``.
-Alternatively, the `~proplot.constructor.Proj` constructor function can be used to quickly generate `cartopy.crs.Projection` and `~mpl_toolkits.basemap.Basemap` instances.
+ProPlot can succinctly create detailed geographic plots using either cartopy or basemap as "backends".
+By default, cartopy is used, but basemap can be used by passing ``basemap=True`` to axes-creation commands or by setting :rcraw:`basemap` to ``True``.
+To create a geographic plot, simply pass the `PROJ <https://proj.org>`__ name to an axes-creation command, e.g. ``fig, ax = pplt.subplots(proj='pcarree')`` or ``fig.add_subplot(proj='pcarree')``.
+Alternatively, use the `~proplot.constructor.Proj` constructor function to quickly generate a `cartopy.crs.Projection` or `~mpl_toolkits.basemap.Basemap` instance.

-ProPlot also gives you access to various `cartopy`_ and `basemap`_ features via the `proplot.axes.GeoAxes.format` method.
-This lets you quickly modify geographic plot settings like latitude and longitude gridlines, gridline labels, continents, coastlines, and political boundaries.
+Requesting geographic projections creates a `proplot.axes.GeoAxes` with unified support for `cartopy`_ and `basemap`_ features via the `proplot.axes.GeoAxes.format` command.
+This lets you quickly modify geographic plot features like latitude and longitude gridlines, gridline labels, continents, coastlines, and political boundaries.
+The syntax is conveniently analogous to the syntax used for `proplot.axes.CartesianAxes.format` and `proplot.axes.PolarAxes.format`.

-Finally, `~proplot.axes.GeoAxes` makes longitude-latitude coordinates the "default" coordinate system by passing ``transform=ccrs.PlateCarree()`` to `~proplot.axes.CartopyAxes` plotting commands and ``latlon=True`` to `~proplot.axes.BasemapAxes` plotting commands.
-And to enforce global coverage over the poles and across longitude seams, you can pass ``globe=True`` to any 2D plotting command (e.g., `~matplotlib.axes.Axes.contourf` or `~matplotlib.axes.Axes.pcolormesh`).
+The `~proplot.axes.GeoAxes` subclass also makes longitude-latitude coordinates the "default" coordinate system by passing ``transform=ccrs.PlateCarree()`` or ``latlon=True`` to plotting commands (depending on whether cartopy or basemap is the backend).
+And to enforce global coverage over the poles and across longitude seams, you can pass ``globe=True`` to 2D plotting commands like `~proplot.axes.PlotAxes.contour` and `~proplot.axes.PlotAxes.pcolormesh`.

 See the :ref:`user guide <ug_proj>` for details.

-..
-  This is the right decision: Cartopy is integrated more closely with the matplotlib interface and is more amenable to further development.

 .. _why_xarray_pandas: